-- Teams must have four (4) players line up along the defensive line of scrimmage (this includes 9, 10, and 11 player rosters). - Defensive players positioned on the line of scrimmage must allow a one-yard neutral zone. - No defensive player can line up along the line of scrimmage with any part of his or her body extending into the gap between the offensive guards and center. - Defensive line can line up no further out than outside shoulder of the offensive linemen. - The remaining defensive players, including cornerbacks, must be at least 3 yards off the line of scrimmage.
+- Teams must have four (4) players line up along the defensive line of scrimmage (this includes 9, 10, and 11 player rosters). - Defensive players positioned on the line of scrimmage must allow a 1-yard neutral zone. - Defensive linemen must be positioned with their inside shoulder aligned with the outside shoulder of the opposing offensive linemen. - The remaining defensive players, including cornerbacks, must be at least 3 yards off the line of scrimmage. - If the defense repeatedly violates the outside shoulder or 3-yard rules above after being warned by the referee, this is an illegal formation penalty, to be enforced after the play is run, with the coach getting the choice to accept the penalty or take the result of the play.